parkseo7/Stroke-Derenderer/README.md

 Submodule | Description
 :--------:|:-----------
-config | Configuration `.sh` files and `.yaml` files. data | Processes and exports usable offline and online strokes for training. models | Pytorch and onnx methods for loading data, training models, and running inferences. helper | Helper functions for all methods.
+data | Processes offline-to-online images into training data for each model. models | Pytorch and onnx methods for loading data, training models, and running inferences. helper | Helper functions for all methods.